exponea/exponea-android-sdk/Documentation/huawei.md

 >
 > The methods `Exponea.handleNewToken` and `Exponea.handleRemoteMessage` can be used before SDK initialization if a previous initialization was done.
 In such a case, each method will track events with the configuration of the last initialization.
 Consider initializing the SDK in `Application::onCreate` to make sure a fresh configuration is applied in case of an application update.

-## Configure the Huawei Push Service Integration in Engagement
+## Configure the Huawei Push Service integration in Engagement

 1. In Huawei App Gallery Connect, navigate to `Project settings` > `App information` > `OAuth 2.0 client ID`.
 Locate the `Client ID` and `Client secret` copy their values.
 You will use these to configure the Huawei Push Service integration in Engagement.
    ![HMS - Client ID and Client secret](https://raw.githubusercontent.com/exponea/exponea-android-sdk/main/Documentation/images/huawei1.png)